 Still think you’ve got too much going on in your life to include meditation unto your daily routine?
 From Oprah Winfrey to Ray Dalio, there’s an increasing list of CEOs (with ridiculously demanding jobs) who swears by the power of meditation.

 Remember that you can’t serve the world unless you take care of yourself first.
-The best part about meditation that it is a habit that is accessible to anyone, no matter you may be in the world.
+The best part of meditation that it is a habit that is accessible to anyone, no matter you may be in the world.
 It is free of cost and requires no special skill – all it needs is for you to make time for it!
-So, begin your practice today and be well on your way to reap its benefits. 🙂
+So, begin your practice today and be well on your way to reap its benefits! 🙂